SelfKeyFoundation/selfkey-developers/docs/login-with-selfkey/lws-api.md

 ## Summary of Components
 ### Client Implementation
 The client implementation component is the part of the authentication system that is displayed in the browser from the integrators website.
+This includes the code snippets for the button, modal and iFrame as well as the config object.

 ### SelfKey Connect Browser Extension
 The SelfKey Connect API is a combination of 3 components:
 * Content Script
-	* iFrame
+* lws.js (Main Script)
 * Background Script
-These 3 components work together with the content script used to interact with the DOM, the iFrame used to manage the UI and the background script used to communicate with the SelfKey Identity Wallet.
-To communicate internally within the Browser Extension, Chrome messaging protocol is used and JSON objects with required data are passed from component to component.
+These 3 components work together to communicate both internally and externally.
+The content script used to interact with the browser DOM, lws.js manages user interaction and the UI state displayed in the iFrame while the background script is used to communicate with the SelfKey Identity Wallet.
+To communicate internally within the Browser Extension, Chrome Messaging protocol is used and JSON objects with required data are passed between components.

 ### SelfKey Identity Wallet
 The SelfKey Identity Wallet communicates with the SelfKey Connect Browser Extension via a Websockets connection and communicates with the Server Implementation via HTTP requests.